Champagne Tour

 From Champagne into the Brie region, ride into Meaux, the capital of the soft white, Brie cheese.
 Meaux is also known for its unfinished cathedral.Day 7: Lagny - Paris, 22 mi.
 (35 km)

 Cycle along the river into Paris on quiet bike trails.
 The presence of the big city is visible, but the route is mostly on roads with fairly low traffic.
-You'll enter the city near the Vincennes-park and castle and meet the ship near the Bassin de la Villette at the confluence of Marne and Seine.Day 8: Epernay
+You'll enter the city near the Vincennes park and castle and meet the ship near the Bassin de la Villette at the confluence of Marne and Seine.Day 8: Epernay

-Tour ends after breakfast.If France isn't your thing, be sure to check out our full list of bike and barge tours or our entire catalog of bike trips.
+The tour ends after breakfast.If France isn't your thing, be sure to check out our full list of bike and barge tours or our entire catalog of bike trips.

 Map